plparadis/plparadis/README.md

 👋 Hi, I’m @plparadis

 I currently work as a Project Engineer at Ecosystem Energy Services USA Inc.
-I'm based out of the Boston office but lives and get to work on projects spread across the New England area.
+I'm based out of the Boston office but lives in Vermont and get to work on projects spread across the New England area.
 I specialize myself in energy simulations of complex systems in environments such as university campuses or hospitals.
 I hold a PhD in mechanical engineering from École de Technologie Supérieure of Montreal.